Spot and Tango Review: What You Should Know

 |Shipping Information||All purchases require signing up for an auto-renewing subscription.
 It’s possible to pause or cancel at any time.||Meals are shipped and billed every two to twelve weeks after a two-week taste trial, can be paused or canceled at any time.||Free shipping, deliveries sent out Monday to ensure a Wednesday or Thursday delivery.||Two-week auto-delivery that can be canceled at any time.|

-One big takeaway from this chart is that most of these subscription pet food companies are similar to each other.
+For the most part, these subscription pet food companies are similar to each other.
 Each delivers across the continental United States, and they all use a similar online quiz to determine the price of food per week for your pet.

 Spot & Tango seems to offer less customization in regards to your order frequency (the default is set at two weeks), but we appreciate that it has a “topper” option—along with Ollie—that lets you purchase less food per delivery.

-For those who live near Manhattan, Spot & Tango offers the advantage of in-store purchase options.
+For those who live near a specialty store in the Northeast, Spot & Tango offers the advantage of in-store purchase options.
 This might be a deciding factor for you if you anticipate needing the flexibility of varying the amount of pet food you buy each week without becoming tied to a subscription.

-The biggest takeaway we learned from looking at Spot & Tango reviews on Consumer Advocate, Canine Weekly, and PeopleHype is that people love this dog food brand.
+The biggest takeaway we learned from looking at Spot & Tango customer reviews across the web is that people love this dog food brand.

-Many long-term customers writing reviews on these sites reported that they had great experiences with the company’s customer service and that their pets seemed to love it.
+Many long-term customers reported that they had great experiences with the company’s customer service and that their pets seemed to love it.

 Others reported that the food reinvigorated the appetites of old or ailing dogs and seemed to give them a new lease on life.